BawCOS/MORSS-2019/README.md

 **Stories-Rule-The-World_How-to-Tell-a-Better-Story-with-Data good.pdf** is a document on storytelling with data and contains material on Semmelweis.

 **Powerpoint** - we have included our powerpoint slide deck.

+**Visual-vocabulary.pdf** This is a slide from the financial times on how to select a visual for your problem.